swiftlang/swift-evolution/proposals/0191-eliminate-indexdistance.md

 But these `numericCasts` are hard to use correctly.
 Given two collections with different index distances, it's very hard to reason about whether your
 `numericCast` is casting from the smaller to larger type correctly.
-This turns any problem of writing a generic collection algorithm into both a collection _and_ problem.
+This turns any problem of writing a generic collection algorithm into both a collection _and_ numeric problem.
 And chances are you are going to need to interoperate with a method that takes or provides a concrete `Int` anyway (like `Array.reserveCapacity` inside
 `Collection.map`).
 Much of the generic code in the standard library would trap if ever presented with a collection with a distance greater than `Int.max`.
 Additionally, this generalization makes specialization less likely and increases compile-time work.